1935 Chicago mayoral election

 In the Chicago mayoral election of 1935, incumbent Interim Mayor Edward J. Kelly (who had been appointed to office of mayor after the assassination of Anton Cermak) defeated Republican Emil C. Wetten and independent candidate Newton Jenkins by a landslide 60% margin of victory.
+Kelly outperformed the runner-up, Wetten, by a proportion of 5:1.
+The 631,579 votes which separated Kelly and Wetten broke the record for the largest vote majority that any United States mayoralty had been won by (measured by the raw number of votes separating the winner and runner-up).

 Both major parties held primary elections to select their nominees.
 In the Democratic Party primary, Interim Mayor Kelly won a massive majority over three opponents, winning 88.92% of the overall vote.
 In the Republican primary, Wetten won a sizable majority against two opponents.
 Businessman Mortimer B. Flynn was the strongest of his opponents.
 The second opponent, Grace Gray, was the first woman to ever file as a candidate for mayor of Chicago.